streamlit/docs/content/library/advanced-features/dataframes.md

 st.write(st.session_state["my_key"]) # 👈 Show the value in Session State
 ```

 In this code snippet, the `key` parameter is set to `"my_key"`.
-After the data editor is created, the value associated to `"my_key"` in Session State is printed to the screen using `st.write`.
+After the data editor is created, the value associated to `"my_key"` in Session State is displayed in the app using `st.write`.
 This shows the additions, edits, and deletions that were made.

-This can be useful when working with large dataframes and you only need to know which cells have changed, rather than the entire edited dataframe.
+This can be useful when working with large dataframes and you only need to know which cells have changed, rather than access the entire edited dataframe.

 <Cloud src="https://doc-data-editor-changed.streamlit.app/?embed=true" height="700px"/>